 • the cultural vulnerabilities of Western democracies faced with an asymmetrical war so lopsided they cannot take it seriously

 and Jewish self-criticism,

-• the disorientation of liberals prisoner of their cognitive egocentrism, and
+• the disorientation of liberals, prisoners of a special, optimistic, politically correct brand of cognitive egocentrism, and

 By any standards this offers a fairly good scope of issues to illuminate with a “thick description” of one single incident, even if it strikes many as what one French friend classed as a “human interest story” (faits divers).